sesubra/AspenTech/README.md

 Project solutions for problems given by AspenTech.
 Submitted by Senthil Subramanian

 # Dependencies
-Both `Grams Converter` and `Nodes` projects depend on Newtonsoft's Json.NET library to parse the input json file content to C# object structure
+Both `Grams Conversion` and `Nodes` projects depend on Newtonsoft's Json.NET library to parse the input json file content to C# object structure

 # Assumptions